JerBouma/FinanceToolkit/README.md

 > **Fertility Rates**

-The total fertility rate in a specific year is defined as the total number of children that would be born to each woman if she were to live to the end of her child -bearing years and give birth to children in alignment with the prevailing age-specific fertility rates.
+The total fertility rate in a specific year is defined as the total number of children that would be born to each woman if she were to live to the end of her child-bearing years and give birth to children in alignment with the prevailing age-specific fertility rates.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/economics#get_population_statistics).

 > **Old-Age Dependency Ratio**